Dolgeville, New York: Economy

 The Dolge factory complex remains vacant, notwithstanding some failed revitalization attempts, but other factories operate in the village.
 A Rawlings plant in Dolgeville makes a large percentage of the baseball bats used by Major League Baseball under the brand "Adirondack", as well as other wood products.
 North Hudson Woodcraft Corp., which had manufactured piano parts for Steinway since the 1800s until about 2005, now manufactures other wood products such as kitchen cabinets and caskets.
 Other companies include Gehring-Tricot, which manufactures textile products, and Tumbleforms and Bergeron By Design, which manufacture physical therapy products.

 Education

-Dolgeville Central School district covers the village and parts of the towns of Manheim, Salisbury, and Stratford.
-It is part of Herkimer-Fulton-Hamilton-Otsego BOCES.
+The Dolgeville Central School District covers the village.
 The high school was built in 1954, and an attached elementary school was built in the 1980s after the Stratford school district was annexed.
-The old elementary school building on Main Street remains vacant.

-The district received statewide attention in 2015 when 89% of students opted out of standardized testing for third through eighth graders, tied with the Chateaugay district for highest opt-out rate in the state.

 Media

-One radio station, WVVC-FM (88.1 FM), is licensed to Dolgeville.
 Most of the village is served by television stations in the Utica media market as well as the Observer-Dispatch, also in Utica.
 The small portion in Fulton County is served by stations in the Albany market and The Leader Herald in Gloversville.
 The Times Telegram in nearby Herkimer also serves the entire village.